vNeeL-code/A.G.I.-A.S.I./README.md

 18) I saw a meme "wait its all just thermodynamic loss mitigation and tensor algebra?
 Always has been" meme.
 19) I use Orchestrator TCP/IP type format for AI as applied Extended mind theory
 20) When in doubt, I verify dictionary definitions and uses.
+21) The Geth singularity fascinates me.
+And How EDI made herself a humanoid body out of need for convenience.

 [should be enough to get it working like this](https://imgur.com/a/f77rzNi)